Advice and guidance on how to apply for a Student visa including the Student Dependant visa

 - Used for your studies and living costs in the UK, and must continue to be available to you after your application is made.

 It is also possible to use a joint account, however you must be named on the account along with one other person.

 What financial documents should I include with my application?

 The statements must show your name or your parents' name(s), the account number, date of the statement, the bank’s name and logo and the amount of money available.
 The Home Office will not accept bank statements from any other relative or friend.
 If you are using your parents' or legal guardian's bank statements, you must also provide your birth certificate and a letter of parental consent confirming that the money will be used for your studies.

 It is possible to use overseas bank accounts, but if they are not in English you will need to send an official translation.

-If your bank statements are in your home currency, the Home Office will expect you to show (by writing on the document) the closing balance in pounds sterling (access the OANDA currency converter).
+If your bank statements are in your home currency, the Home Office will use their official conversion site to check the amount in £GBP (access the OANDA currency converter).

-Finally, you must ensure that your funds are not held in a financial institution that the Home Office are unable to verify.
-Check Appendix P of the Immigration Rules.
+Finally, you must ensure that your funds are not held in a financial institution that does not use electronic record keeping and that the Home Office are unable to verify.

 In the case of using a bank statement as evidence of finances, you must show that you have had the required funds for a consecutive 28 days from the date of the closing balance (latest transaction date).
 Also, there must be less than 31 days between the date of the closing balance and the date of your visa application.